iAmHira19/rock-paper-scissors-bot/README.md

-# rock-paper-scissors-bot
-Free Code Camp Course --  C# Certification from Microsoft and freeCodeCamp

 # Rock Paper Scissors Bot

+C# Certification from Microsoft and freeCodeCamp
 This repository contains a Python implementation of a Rock, Paper, Scissors bot.
 The bot uses a simple strategy to try and win at least 60% of the games against various opponents by analyzing the opponent's previous moves.

 ## Project Structure